Chris Grier

-Christopher Grier (born March 24, 1970) is an American professional football executive who served as the general manager of the Miami Dolphins of the National Football League from 2016 to 2025.
+Christopher Grier (born March 24, 1970) is an American professional football executive for the Detroit Lions who previously served as the general manager for the Miami Dolphins of the National Football League from 2016 to 2025.
 Having been with the organization since 2000, Grier held various scouting roles with increasing responsibility with the Dolphins.
 He also has past experience in the personnel department of the New England Patriots, having served there from 1994 to 1999.
+On October 31, 2025, it was announced that Chris Grier and the Miami Dolphins had parted ways.

+The Detroit Lions hired Grier as a football executive on June 3, 2026.

-Early years
+Early life

-Grier's father Bobby was the associate director of pro personnel for the Houston Texans of the National Football League (NFL) from 2000–2016.
+Grier's father Bobby was the associate director of pro personnel for the Houston Texans of the National Football League (NFL) from 2000 to 2016.
 Prior to that, Bobby Grier spent several years with the New England Patriots, where he served in various roles, including as the running back coach, director of pro scouting, and vice-president of player personnel.
 Grier worked under his father with the Patriots until 1999, when the organization fired head coach Pete Carroll.
 His brother Mike is the current general manager of the San Jose Sharks in the National Hockey League, and a former professional ice hockey player who played for the Edmonton Oilers, Washington Capitals, San Jose Sharks, and Buffalo Sabres.

 Grier attended the University of Massachusetts Amherst, where he majored in journalism; while in college, he played football for two years and then spent his final two years as an undergraduate assistant.